Build-To-Rent Homes: A Renter’s And Investor’s Guide To A Hot Real Estate Trend

 - Small lot homes: These are individual homes built close together.
-Where a normal home lot will generally be around 5,000 total square feet, including yard, a small lot could be as small as 600 square feet.
+Where a normal home lot will generally be around 5,000 total square feet, including the yard, a small home lot could be as petite as 600 square feet.

 What Percentage Of Property Is Build-To-Rent?

-As of 2021, build-to-rent properties make up only 5% of properties, but they are currently on the rise.
-According to Real Estate Magazine, 50,000 build-to-rent homes were constructed from September 2019 to September 2020.
+As of 2022, build-to-rent properties made up only 6% of properties, but they are currently on the rise.
+According to a recent report from U.S. News, 68,000 build-to-rent homes were constructed from September 2021 to September 2022.
 That’s in contrast to a 40-year average of 31,000 a year.

 Should You Rent A Build-To-Rent Property?